 Research

-Lab projects fall into two broad, interrelated areas of inquiry described below.
-Specific questions are often motivated by a need to understand and address ecological problems, and thus most projects are rooted in applied ecology.
+Lab projects fall under the broad umbrella of global environmental change and specific questions are motivated by a need to understand and address ecological problems.

 Invasion biology